FestinaAvdiu/Payroll-Master/README.md

 │   └── DataSorter.java       # Sorts employees by various criteria
 |
 └── data files
-│       ├── catalogfile.txt     # Sample employee data
+        ├── catalogfile.txt     # Sample employee data
-│       ├── dailyfile.txt       # Sample daily work hours at the first site of the company │       └── seconddailyfile.txt # Sample daily work hours at the second site
+        ├── dailyfile.txt       # Sample daily work hours at the first site of the company └── seconddailyfile.txt # Sample daily work hours at the second site
-|
-└── README.md                   # You’re reading it right now!
 ```

 ## 🚀 How It Works